DanieltheYogi/Image-Search-w-React/README.md

 # React Image Search

 This application retrieves image results and displays them in a flex grid on the screen. <br><br>
-This project demonstrates the agility and ease with which React can generate dynamic flex user interfaces, as well as easily do API network calls ( in this case leveraging the Unsplash image search API ).<br>
+This project demonstrates the agility and ease with which React can generate dynamic flex user interfaces, as well as easily do API network calls ( in this case leveraging the Unsplash image search API ).<br><br><br>

+# Screenshot:
 <img src='./Image-Search-React.png'/>
 <br>